Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Introduction

-\paragraph{Scope of our work.} We present a thorough empirical evaluation of \countClassifier fair classification approaches and some of their variants, resulting in~18 different approaches, across the aspects of \emph{correctness}, \emph{fairness}, \emph{efficiency}, \emph{scalability}, and \emph{stability}.
+\paragraph{Scope of our work.} We present a systematic and thorough empirical evaluation of \countClassifier fair classification approaches and some of their variants, resulting in~18 different approaches, along axes that the data management community cares about: \emph{correctness}, \emph{fairness}, \emph{scalability}, \emph{robustness to data errors}, \emph{sensitivity to ML model}, \emph{data efficiency}, and \emph{stability}.
 We selected approaches that target a representative variety of fairness definitions and span all three (pre, in, and post) fairness-enforcing stages.
 In general, there is no one-size-fits-all solution when it comes to choosing the best fair approach and the choice is application-specific.
-However, our evaluation has two main objectives: (1)~to highlight issues of efficiency and scalability, which are often overlooked in other communities, and (2)~to produce a deeper understanding of tradeoffs and challenges across various approaches, creating guidelines for where data management solutions are more likely to have impact.
+However, our evaluation has two main objectives: (1)~to highlight practical concerns such as scalability, robustness to data errors, etc., that are relevant to many real-world applications but have been overlooked in fairness literature, and (2)~to produce a deeper understanding of tradeoffs and challenges across various approaches, creating guidelines for where data management solutions are more likely to have impact.
+For example, our findings suggest that pre-processing approaches, while a natural fit for data-focused solutions, tend to face scalability issues with high-dimensional data.
+The contributions of our work lie both in the breadth of our evaluation, as well as in the unique perspective of data-management considerations, which have not been previously explored in this context.
 To the best of our knowledge, this is the first study and evaluation of fair classification approaches through a data management lens.